BRF S A : Corporate Policy of Competence | MarketScreener

 or jointly, amount higher than R$ 100,000.000,00 (one hundred million reais), except for the acts described in items "v" and "vi" below, which shall follow the specific provisions of these respective items.

 authorize the granting of guarantees, real or fidejussory, commercial pledge, guarantees and endorsements, as well as to contract insurance guarantee or letters of guarantee, whenever these acts result in an economic risk for the Company or of the controlled companies or affiliates, directly or indirectly by the Company, in amount higher than R$ 400,000.000,00 (four hundred million reais).
-For the granting of mortgages is required the Board of Directors approval for amounts higher than R$ 100,000,000.00 (one hundred million reais), as per item (iii) above.
+For the granting of mortgages is required the Board of Directors approval for amounts higher than R$ 100,000,000.00 (one hundred million reais), except when it is a case provided in item

-authorize the Board of Officers to offer products and real estates and properties of the Company or controlled companies or affiliates, directly or indirectly, in guarantee to the financial institutions when contracting financing or in guarantee of judicial procedures, whenever these acts result in obligation for the Company or for the controlled companies or affiliates, directly or indirectly by the Company, in amount higher than R$ 400,000.000,00 (four hundred million reais).
+authorize the Board of Officers to offer products and properties of the Company or controlled companies or affiliates, directly or indirectly, in guarantee to the financial institutions when contracting financing or in guarantee of judicial procedures, whenever these acts result in obligation for the Company or for the controlled companies or affiliates, directly or indirectly by the Company, in amount higher than R$ 400,000.000,00 (four hundred million reais).
+To offer a real estate it is necessary the approval of the Board of Directors, regardless the amount involved.

 approve the contracting with third parties of debt operations of the Company or of controlled companies or affiliates, directly or indirectly by the Company, that represent, separately or jointly, amount higher than R$ 400,000.000,00 (four hundred million reais).